sanjsanj/craftathon-2/README.md

 I want to experience a well made website
 So that I can place my trust in the business

-When I see the price
-I want to feel like it's a worthwhile investment
-So that I know the cost is justified

 When I'm booking my next holiday
 I want to reserve a window seat
 So that I can enjoy a beautiful view of the galaxy